theBowja/DISTINCT/README.md

 Node.js and [Bluemix CLI](https://clis.ng.bluemix.net/ui/home.html) for Deployment

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development env running.

-Say what the step will be

 Install Node.js from [here](https://nodejs.org/en/download/)
 ```